 In preeclamptic patients in the same study above, brain size was significantly smaller than in healthy participants, both before and after delivery, for reasons currently unknown.

-Blood flow: Despite substantial changes to almost every other organ in the body during pregnancy, the brain and its blood flow appear to maintain normalcy, even with the new findings detailed above.
+Blood flow: Despite substantial changes to almost every other organ in the body during pregnancy, the brain and its blood flow appear to maintain normalcy, even with the size findings detailed above.

 The brain does not appear to get more or less blood flow than before pregnancy.
 Researchers theorize that learning how the brain stays somewhat normal could be very valuable in preventing and treating pregnancy-related disorders, such as preeclampsia and eclampsia, which also affect the brain.